thomasloven/hass-plejd/README.md

 - EXT-01 doesn't do anything

 - RTR-01 Is not actually a device but an addition to other devices.

+## Cloud connection

+The integration will fetch the device list and - most importantly - the cryptographic keys for the BLE communication from the Plejd cloud at launch.
+After that initial download, no communication is made with the cloud.
+All controll is local over bluetooth.

 ## Other integrations